denten-books/plain-text/2-device.md

 *The Philosophy of Style*, Spencer wrote about ordinary ways of speaking where "words are not pronounced fully," and where "the mind barely perceives the initial sounds of each word" [@spencer_philosophy_1892].
-The ideal writer therefore strove to minimize the reader's mental exertion, following what he called the economy of composition: to say as much as possible, in the most direct and simple way.
-Poetry for Spencer was exemplary in this regard, able to adopt those habituated "symbols of thought" and "those methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892].
+The ideal writer according to Spencer therefore strove to minimize the reader's mental exertion, following what he called the "economy of composition:" to say as much as possible, in the most direct and simple way.
+Poetry for Spencer was exemplary in this regard, in that it was able to adopt those habituated "symbols of thought" and "those methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892].
+In a thrifty way, Spencer's ideal literature was of the most economical kind.

-Shklovsky agreed with Spencer on the dynamics of everyday language, but not of poetry.
-Poetry's imperative was not to facilitate, but to disrupt.
-Poets "arranged and processed" habituated material with the view of "resurrecting" the force of the word lost to everyday habituation [@shklovsky_voskreshenie_1914].
-Estrangement, or the de-programming of received trope, therefore constituted for Shklovsky the primary technique of aesthetic discourse.
+Shklovsky agreed with Spencer about the dynamics of everyday language, but not poetry.
+Poetry's did not facilitate communication, he argued, but disrupt it.
+Poets "arranged and processed" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation [@shklovsky_voskreshenie_1914].
+Estrangement or the "de-programming" of received trope therefore constituted for Shklovsky the primary technique of aesthetic discourse.
 Poetic estrangement counterbalances the work of prosaic habituation, by which shorthand cliché replaces complex things and ideas.
-Thus, were everyday language follows the laws of conservation of energy, poetic language expands energy to belabor, to make language difficult again [*zatrudnenie*] and to prolong attention [*vospriiatie*].
+Thus, were everyday language follows the laws of conservation of energy, poetic language expands energy to belabor, to make language difficult again [*zatrudnenie*] and to prolong apprehension [*vospriiatie*].
 If language is a labor-saving device, poetry is labor-intensive.

 Any innovation in the linguistic sphere is by these means bound to follow a cycle of habituation and renewal, according to the formalists.
-With time, a literary device capable of arresting attention itself becomes normalized and in need of rejuvenation.
+With time, a literary device capable of arresting apprehension itself becomes normalized and in need of renewal.
 Consequently, the evolution of aesthetic periods follows a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in